Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Future Plans
 - Create a larger icon with a size of 64x64, 128x128, or 256x256 for use as the icon for the plugin on the Asset Library and the icon for the plugin's demo project.
-- Fix the button not cancelling the button press by default when moving the mouse cursor outside the button while it is still being pressed down.
-Currently the button acts as though the `Keep Pressed Outside` property is set to true at all times.
-That property is currently useless until this is fixed.
 - Fix the text display issue and add any related properties.
 - Add a better comparison image which shows the difference between the NinePatchButton's texturing method and the TextureButton's texturing method more clearly.
 Perhaps a center texture could be used?
 - Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button.